majingxuan123/SeahouseS/README.md

 # SeahouseS
-this is my java project seahouse spring SSM
+this is my java project with spring SSM